sokuntheary-chheng/OS-CPU-Scheduling-Team5/README.md

 python main.py
 Then open http://127.0.0.1:5000

+*Note: this runs a local development server.
+Each user must run `python main.py` on their own machine — the URL `http://127.0.0.1:5000` only works on the machine currently running the server.

 ### Terminal Interface (alternative)
 python cli.py
 Follow the numbered menu to select an algorithm, load custom processes, or run a full comparison.

 ## Project Structure